mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

   reloadOp
       :: forall s
       .
 WalletAddress
+      -> Integer
-      -> Contract (Last [UtxoEscrowInfo]) s Text () reloadOp addr = do
+      -> Contract (Last ObservableState) s Text () reloadOp addr rFlag = do
-      let contractAddress = escrowAddress $ mkReceiverAddress addr
+      let contractAddress = escrowAddress $ mkReceiverAddress addr cTokenCurrency  = controlTokenCurrency contractAddress
+          cTokenAsset     = assetClass cTokenCurrency cTokenName

-      utxos      <- utxosAt contractAddress
+      utxos      <- lookupScriptUtxos contractAddress cTokenAsset
-      utxosEInfo <- mapM mkUtxoEscrowInfoFromTxOut $ toList utxos
+      utxosEInfo <- mapM (mkUtxoEscrowInfoFromTxOut cTokenAsset) utxos

-      tell $ Last $ Just utxosEInfo
+      tell $ Last $ Just $ mkObservableState rFlag utxosEInfo

+For updating the observable state we need to look for the list of utxos belonging to the script address (which is parameterized on the receiver address).
+Function ``lookupScriptUtxos`` is used for that, which looks for utxos of the given address and containing the given token, in our case the control token.
-Given that we are parameterizing the validator on the receiver address, getting the corresponding list of escrow info is straightforward.
-We just need to get the utxos belonging to the validator address (using :code:`utxosAt`), read the datum inside each utxo (calling :code:`mkUtxoEscrowInfoFromTxOut`) and then write the updated observable state (by calling :code:`tell`).
+Then we have to read the datum inside each utxo, using the auxiliary function ``mkUtxoEscrowInfoFromTxOut``.
+Finally, we write the updated observable state by calling the monadic function ``tell``.